backblaze-b2-samples/b2-whisper-transformersjs-transcriber/README.md

 ## Usage

 1. Open the frontend in your browser
-2. Ensure Backend API URL is correct (default: `http://localhost:3000`)
+2. Ensure the Backend API URL is correct (default: `http://localhost:3000`)
 3. Drag and drop an audio file or click to browse
+   - Or download this **[example audio clip](https://f001.backblazeb2.com/file/odh-datasets/samplemedia/audio/One-small-step-for-man.mp3)** to test
 4. Audio automatically uploads to B2
-5. Click "Transcribe with Whisper"
+5. Click **"Transcribe with Whisper"**
 6. Wait for transcription (first run downloads model)
-7. View results and access B2 links
+7. View results and access files in B2

 ## Deployment